-- (51) No professor invited all of his students. - a.
+- (53) No professor invited all of his students. - a.
 No professor has more than two students and invited all of them. - b.
 Every professor has more than two students and None invited all of them.

 Let us assume that the MP inference associated with the predicate ' λx . x invited all of x's students' is that x has more than two students.
-If this inference was assertive (51) would be interpreted as (51a) and if it was presuppositional it would be interpreted as (51b).
-I can think of no context in which an utterance of (51) is understood as (51a) or (51b).
-Regarding the latter, of course it is true that any context that entails that every professor has more than two students is one in which (51) can be uttered felicitously but this is part of the much broader generalization that an utterance of (51) is felicitous as soon as the possibility is allowed that there is at least one professor who has more than two students.
-More to the point, it seems to me that no context in which there is ignorance about the number of students that each professor has, is one in which (51) can be interpreted as (51b).
+If this inference was assertive (53) would be interpreted as (53a) and if it was presuppositional it would be interpreted as (53b).
+I can think of no context in which an utterance of (53) is understood as (53a) or (53b).
+Regarding the latter, of course it is true that any context that entails that every professor has more than two students is one in which (53) can be uttered felicitously but this is part of the much broader generalization that an utterance of (53) is felicitous as soon as the possibility is allowed that there is at least one professor who has more than two students.
+More to the point, it seems to me that no context in which there is ignorance about the number of students that each professor has, is one in which (53) can be interpreted as (53b).

 Second, since it is universally assumed that the domain of the operator exh must be systematically restricted to innocently excludable alternatives (to avoid the "symmetry problem"), no account based on exh predicts competition with alternatives that are ruled out by such restrictions.
-Building on Spector & Sudo (2017), I will now show that disjunctions in general do in fact compete with their individual disjuncts, a fact that cannot be captured by any exh-based theory.
-As S&S point out, the sentence in (52) is unacceptable in the given context.
+Building on Spector & Sudo (2017), I will now show that disjunctions in general do in fact compete with their individual disjuncts, a fact that cannot be captured by any exh-based theory (see also Spector (2014) for a discussion several similar facts).
+As S&S point out, the sentence in (54) is unacceptable in the given context.